How To Hire A Private Chef

 • Possible budget per person – If you have a per person budget, tell the chef before the menu is designed.
 This will help speed up the process of selecting menu items to fit your budget.

-2. Review the Menu – Look at the menu the chef created.
-Select items, if the chef gave you options, or determine if you want to make changes.
-Chefs expect changes to the initial menu because they want to create a menu that fits your needs.
-Send changes back to the chef as soon as possible.
-Check out a Sample Menu.
+Look at the menu the chef created and select items, especially if the chef provided options.
+Determine if you want to make any changes.
+Keep in mind that chefs expect adjustments to the initial menu, as they aim to create a menu that best fits your needs.
+Be sure to send any changes back to the chef as soon as possible.
+Finally, take a look at a Sample Menu to get a better idea of the options available.

-3. Pay a Deposit – Once the menu is finalized (this may take several back and forth conversations to confirm), pay a deposit to secure your date with the chef.
-The deposit is usually half the total price and is non-refundable after a certain timeframe, as this money is used to purchase food.
+Once the menu is finalized (which may take several back-and-forth conversations to confirm), the next step in how to hire a Private Chef is to pay a deposit to secure your date with the chef.
+Typically, the deposit is half of the total price and is non-refundable after a certain timeframe.
+This is because the deposit is used to purchase food and other necessary ingredients.

-4. Enjoy the Experience – The chef will arrive at your location 2-3 hours prior to your event.
-The chef may bring a Sous Chef or Host to help.
-Talk to the chef upon arrival to discuss exact time frames, food preparation and service areas, and any questions or concerns you may need addressed.
-The chef will prepare your food, plate it, serve it, and then clean up.
-There is nothing you need to worry about, just enjoy the meal.
+The chef will arrive at your location 2-3 hours prior to your event.
+Additionally, the chef may bring a Sous Chef or Host to assist.
+Upon arrival, be sure to talk to the chef to discuss exact time frames, food preparation and service areas, and any questions or concerns you may have.
+Once everything is settled, the chef will prepare your food, plate it, serve it, and then clean up.
+There is nothing you need to worry about—simply relax and enjoy the meal.

-5. Reward the Efforts – This can be done in a variety of ways.
-You may decide to pay a tip, which is not required, but always appreciated.
-Tips usually range from 15 – 30% of the total bill and can be added to the final payment or paid in cash after the event.
-Additional ways to reward the efforts of the chef include positive feedback during and after the meal, Google reviews, comments on Facebook or other social media accounts, referrals to other customers, and/or repeat business.
-It is a treat for a chef to be invited to a future event.
+This can be done in a variety of ways.
+For instance, you may decide to pay a tip, while not required, is always appreciated.
+Tips usually range from 15-30% of the total bill and can either be added to the final payment or paid in cash after the event.
+Furthermore, additional ways to reward the chef’s efforts include providing positive feedback during and after the meal, leaving Google reviews, commenting on Facebook or other social media accounts, referring new customers, and/or offering repeat business.
+In fact, it is a real treat for a chef to be invited to a future event.

-If you follow these 7 simple steps, you will be able to enjoy all the luxuries of hiring a private chef for any event.
+If you follow these 7 simple steps on how to hire a Private Chef, you will be able to enjoy all the luxuries of having a Private Chef for any event.

 SHOPPING CART 0